The Final Few Moments

 “It’s for Levitra—I’ve told you.
 Alan lined it up for me.
 And he’s been asking me about a trip to California—that’s another thing I’ve been thinking of doing.”

-He frowned, which she’s reminded him not to do so often, because a vertical line was getting etched between his eyes.
+He frowned, which she’s reminded him not to do, because a vertical line was getting etched between his eyes.
 “Don’t tell me you have to get into a bathtub.”

 “That’s Cialis,” she said.
 “Levitra is doing a new series that includes speaking lines, not just video montages and voice over.
 None of the other ED commercials have actors speaking to each other.”